Mutual Broadcasting System: Programming: The Shadow and diverse political voices

-1940s: One of the "Big Four"
+1940s: Becoming a radio network outside the "Big Three"

-Early in 1940, the corporate organization of Mutual became even more inclusive, as described by scholar Cornelia B. Rose:
+According to scholar Cornelia B. Rose, at the beginning of 1940, Mutual's corporate structure expanded its inclusivity:

 Until January, 1940, six groups bore the expense of the network operation in varying degree: stations WGN and WOR owned all the stock of the corporation and guaranteed to make up any deficit; the Colonial Network in New England, the Don Lee System on the Pacific Coast, and the group of stations owned by the Cleveland Plain Dealer, participated in responsibility for running expenses.
 A new contract effective February 1, 1940, provides for contributing membership by all the above group[s] plus station CKLW in Detroit-Windsor.
 These groups now agree to underwrite expenses and become stockholders in the network....
 An operating board for the network is comprised [sic] representatives from each of these groups, together with additional representation appointed by other affiliated stations.

 The new cooperative structure was also joined by the owners of WKRC in Cincinnati, which had replaced Mutual cofounder WLW in that market.
 The Mutual corporation now had 100 shares, apportioned as follows:

 In 1941, WOR's official city of license was changed to New York.
 Within two years, the Colonial Network's affiliate roster and shares in Mutual had been fully absorbed into the Yankee Network by John Shepard III; WNAC was the sole flagship, WAAB having been moved to Worcester, in central Massachusetts, to avoid duopoly restrictions.
 With WBZ taking over the slot as the NBC Red affiliate in Boston, WNAC switched to Mutual.
 In January 1943, the Federal Communications Commission (FCC) approved the sale of the Yankee Network—with WNAC, its three other owned-and-operated stations, its contracts with 17 additional affiliates, and its Mutual shares—to the Ohio-based General Tire and Rubber Company.